 Humans have been exposed to this virus for decades, but without a specific test for it, doctors couldn’t assign any illnesses to it.

 Researchers have long speculated that Keystone virus infected humans.
 Some blood samples from Tampa Bay residents collected in the 1970s had antibodies against Keystone virus.
 This new revelation confirms decades of suspicions.

 Symptoms and Treatment

 Given the lack of confirmed cases, there are no symptoms specifically attributed to Keystone virus infection.

 However, the Florida teenager had the following symptoms:

 - Low-grade fever

-- A red, un-itchy rash that begun on his chest and slowly spread to his face, arm, abdomen, and back
+- A red rash (that did not itch) that spread from his chest to his abdomen, back, limbs, and face